9 Ways to Dramatically Improve Your Career Opportunities

-Your family member, friends, neighbors, another work colleagues, people you get to know through different conferences, members of your local community and any other contacts – everyone can become an important part of your professional network.
+Your family member, friends, neighbors, other work colleagues, people you get to know through different conferences, members of your local community, and any other contacts – everyone can become an important part of your professional network.

 Make friends with anyone, who may become your potential work partner, don’t forget to share e-mails or phone numbers each time you meet someone new and stay active outside of work.

-Additionally, you can use social medias to network even more efficiently.
-Pay a lot of attention to websites like LinkedIn and update it regularly.
+Additionally, you can use social media to network even more efficiently.
+Pay a lot of attention to websites like LinkedIn and update them regularly.
 You can even use a few convenient LinkedIn profile apps that will improve the effectiveness of your page.